mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/bashed/index.md

 ### Exploitation

-I'll create a `privesc.py` file to execute this command:
+I'll create a `privesc.py` file in `/scripts` to execute this command:

 ```py
 import os